Royal Aircraft Factory B.E.12: Development

 Nor was the B.E.12 "rushed" into service as would have been relatively easy as it was a straightforward conversion of a type in production.
 Trials with the prototype continued through late 1915 and seem to have been mainly concerned with the development of the new RAF 4 engine, especially the design of a satisfactory air scoop.
 Cooling of the rear cylinders of the RAF 4, an air-cooled V12 and later the engine of the R.E.8, was always rather dubious.
 The type was also tested as a bomber.
-It was May 1916 (when the "Fokker scourge", as a period of German air superiority was over) that it was decided to fit a synchronised Vickers gun to the type, armament trials had already been undertaken with upward-firing Lewis guns, similar to those used by the night fighter version of the B.E.2c.
+By the time a synchronised Vickers gun was fitted to the type in May 1916, armament trials had already been undertaken with upward-firing Lewis guns, similar to those used by the night fighter version of the B.E.2c.

 The B.E.12a variant flew for the first time in February 1916 and had the modified wings of the B.E.2e.
 It was rather more manoeuvrable than the B.E.12 but was otherwise little improved.
+The B.E.12a saw service with home defence units, training establishments and No. 19 squadron in the Middle East.

 The B.E.12b used the B.E.2c airframe but had the 200 hp Hispano-Suiza engine.
 It was intended as a night fighter and carried wing mounted Lewis guns in place of the synchronised Vickers.
 Apparently it had a good performance but the engine was more urgently needed for the S.E.5a and very few B.E.12b fighters went into service with home defence squadrons.
 Some of those built may never have received engines.